purelb/purelb/content/install/install/_index.md

 * Manifest
 * Source repository

+We recommend using Helm for production systems and source for development.

 ## Installed Components
 1. PureLB Namespace.
 A namespace is created and annotated for all of the PureLB components
 2. Custom Resource Definition.
 PureLB uses two CRD's for configuration